railwayapp/docs/src/docs/reference/usecases.md

 ## General Recommendations

 A document like this can only go so far.
-We have a standing invitation for any team who needs an extended scale use-case to reach out to us directly by e-mailing [contact@railway.app](mailto:contact@railway.app), or via our [Community Discord server](https://discord.gg/railway).
+We have a standing invitation for any team who needs an extended scale use-case to reach out to us directly by e-mailing [contact@railway.app](mailto:contact@railway.app), or via our [Discord server](https://discord.gg/railway).
 We would be happy to answer any additional questions you may have.